Pan de Muerto, Dead Man's Bread

 unsalted butter or oil spray, for greasing the bowl

-- Dissolve the yeast in the orange blossom water and 1/3 cup milk.
-Dissolve the yeast into the mixture.
-Add 1/2 cup of the flour and whisk thoroughly to combine (the dough should be sticky and smooth).
-Leave in a warm place, about 70°F, until it begins to bubble and puffs up slightly (about 20 - 30 minutes)
+- Dissolve the yeast in the orange blossom water , 1/3 cup of milk and add 1/2 cup of the flour.
+Mix well with whisk (the dough should be sticky and smooth) and leave in warm place (about 70 F) until it begins to bubble and puffs up slightly (about 20 - 30 minutes)

 - Put the rest of the flour in a bowl of a standing mixer with the hook attachmet and mix in the sugar, salt and orange zest for about 30 seconds.
 Add the eggs, the remaining 1/3 cup of milk and the yeast dough.
 Mix until it starts to come together at a low speed.
 Add butter, in small pieces gradually, while continuing to mix and increase the speed to moderate.
 The dough will look sticky but resist the temptation of adding flour.
 Continue beating for a while (about 10 - 15 minutes) until the dough is soft and comes off the sides.
 If the dough is still sticky after fifteen minutes of beating you may now add a little flour (no more than one third of a cup).
 Lightly grease a large bowl with oil or butter and place dough inside it.
-Cover with a towel and put it in a warm place.
+Cover with a towel and allow to double in a warm place.
 Punch down, gather sides together and flip over so that the bottom is now the top, and cover with plastic wrap.
-Refrigerate at least 4 hours or overnight (chilling it will slow the fermentation process and dull the butter, making it easier to shape).
-Remove the dough from refrigerator, uncover, and place towel on top.
-Leave the dough in a warm place (about 70°F) to rise and come to room temperature, about 1 hour.
+Refrigerate at least 4 hours or overnight (chilling it will allow the to slow the fermentation process and dull the butter, making it easier to shape).
+Remove the dough from refrigerator, uncover and place towel on top.
+Leave the dough to rise in a warm place (about 70 F) to come to room temperature.
+This process should take about one hour.

-- Using the reserved dough, section out two small pieces (each the size of a gum ball) and put aside on a tray for later use.
-Separate the remaining dough into 6 pieces.
-Using your hands, roll out each piece of dough, starting from the center and moving outwards until you have strips that are about an inch longer than the width of the rounds.
-Spread your fingers and press lightly on the strips, making knobs that resemble bones.
-Place three strips on top of one loaf, crossing them in the center (the strips should be a little longer than the width of the round).
-Repeat with the remaining strips on the other loaf and cover both lightly with a cloth.
+- Take the separated dough and form two small gumball sized - balls and leave on the tray for later use.
+Separate the rest of the dough into 6 pieces.
+Roll out with your hands from the center of the dough out, making strips that are about an inch longer than the width of the rounds.
+Spread your fingers and press lightly, making knobs that resemble bones. .
+Place three strips on top of one of the domes, crossing each other (the strips should be a little longer than the width of the round).
+Repeat with the remainder strips over the other round and cover lightly with a cloth.

-- Place trays in a warm area and allow loaves to double in size.
-To tell if the dough has doubled, press lightly with your finger.
+- Place a warm place and allow to double.
+Preheat oven after an hour to 350 F. To tell if the dough has doubled, press lightly with your finger.
 It should come back slowly all the way back.

-- Once the dough has doubled, place small reserved balls in the center (on top) of the bread, where the strips meet in the center.
-To do this, dab the bottom of each ball with a little water so that they stick to the dough.
-Bake until the dough is golden-brown and even in color, then cover loosely with foil.
-Continue to bake until the internal temperature reaches 190°F, or until the bottom of the dough is browned, about 40 to 50 minutes.
-Remove from the oven and transfer to a wire rack to cool slightly.
+- Once the dough has doubled, place small reserved balls in the center (on top) of the bread, where the strips meet by put tapping the bottom of the rounds with a little water so that they stick to the dough and bake.
+When the dough has a nice even dark golden color, cover loosely with foil and cook until the internal temperature is 190 F or until the bottom of the dough is browned (about 40 - 50 minutes).
+Remove from the oven and allow to cool for a few minutes over a rack.

-- Variations: 1) The orange zest may be substituted with anise seeds.
-Use milk in place of the orange blossom water.
-2) Alternatively, toasted, coarsely-ground canela (cinnamon) may be used instead of the orange zest.
-Use milk in place of the orange blossom water and top the bread with confectioners' sugar instead of granulated sugar.
-3) The original recipe, above, may also be made by brushing the dough with egg yolk and topping it with sesame seeds prior to baking.
-Omit the butter and sugar topping.
+- Variations: The orange zest may be substituted with anise seeds and milk is used in place of the orange blossom water.
+Toasted, coarsely ground canela may be used instead of the orange zest and milk is used in place of the orange blossom.
+The bread is then topped with confectioners sugar instead of granulated sugar The original recipe, above, may be made by brushing egg yolk and topped with sesame seeds before baking (no butter or sugar would be needed in the end)

 See what other Food52ers are saying.